johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

 -   Formula: True Positives/(True Positives + False Negatives)

 -   This is the proportion of patients that really do have cancer which we diagnose.
-Its a measure of our effectiveness.
+Its a measure of our effectiveness at diagnosing.

 #### 1.5.3.
 Accuracy: